The ROSAT Deep Survey

 III.
 Optical spectral properties of X-ray sources in the Lockman Hole

 M. Schmidt 2,

 R. Giacconi 5,

-Key words: surveys galaxies: quasars: emission lines galaxies: Seyfert X-rays: galaxies
+Key words: surveys galaxies: active galaxies: clusters: general galaxies: quasars: emission lines galaxies: Seyfert X-rays: galaxies